-Student Job Search or sjs as it is known, has been a go-to for New Zealand student job seekers for several decades.
-It is owned by 18 student organisations who each pay an annual levy which funds the service and allows it to be free for both employers and jobseekers.
-Student Job Seach established in the pre-internet age of the mid-1980s, which meant it was initially a physical job board where students would go to their local student union office and view jobs posted on a wall.
+Student Job Search, or sjs as its known, has been a go-to for New Zealand student job seekers for several decades.
+It is owned by 18 student organisations, who each pay an annual levy that funds the service and allows it free for both employers and jobseekers.
+Student Job Seach was established in the pre-internet age of the mid-1980s, which meant it was initially a physical job board where students would go to their local student union office and view jobs posted on a wall.

-Who can use Student Job Search?
+Who Can Use Student Job Search?

-What kind of jobs are available?
+What Kind of Jobs are Available?

-Applying for jobs
+Applying for Jobs

-If you get through to an interview with an employer then sjs play no further part in the process, and it is up to you and the employer to agree to your employment If you are successful in getting the job.
+In some instances, you would say Student Job Search acts as a student recruitment agency because you can’t see who the employers are posting the jobs, and you have to be interviewed by them first.
+If you get through to an interview with an employer, then sjs play no further part in the process, and it is up to you and the employer to agree to your employment contract If you are successful in getting the job.

 On the other hand, there is no shortage of jobs for you to apply for.
 Being a free service, employers have nothing to lose in posting their positions on the site.
 The customer service that sjs offer is a plus.
 If you have any questions about a role or need a hand with anything, you can quickly contact them by phone or email.

 Seek NZ is another popular job board you can use to find a job in New Zealand.
-I have written about it's 3 best features and how you can use them to improve your job search.
+I have written about its 3 best features and how you can use them to improve your job search.